For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 There is no national requirement for candidates to take the examination at a testing centre or under supervision.
 Candidates are responsible for ensuring they have a suitable testing environment, as per the guidance in the online examinations candidate guide.

 The College of Policing cannot accept appeals regarding an unsuitable testing environment, so candidates must ensure they take the time to plan appropriately for this.
-Some forces may wish to provide an optional testing centre for their candidates and forces should refer to the online examinations force guide for advice on setting up a suitable centre.
+Forces do not need to provide an optional testing centre for their candidates.
+However, forces should refer to the online examinations force guide for advice on setting up a suitable centre if they wish to do this.

 Accessing the examination